GitCoder052023/Dev/README.md

 - Seeking a comprehensive understanding of your code?
 Dev offers clear and insightful explanations, tailored to your preferred level of detail.

+- Setup Flask App: The ```setup_flask_app()``` function empowers you to effortlessly create a basic Flask application with minimal setup.
+This function streamlines the initial configuration process, saving you time and effort when starting new web development projects using Flask.

 ## Benefits of Dev:

 - Increased Productivity: Automate repetitive tasks like debugging and README generation, freeing up your time for more focused development.